Backing Up the Back-Up: Redundant Redundancy Keeps Your Data Safe

 Network redundancy guards against prolonged periods of downtime by having alternative data distribution methods at the ready.
 Because what good is a backup of your data sitting on a server with no network connectivity?

 This brings us back to SPOFF.
 Just about every business understands the importance of backing up their data.
 Most companies now realize that a single backup of that data doesn’t guarantee what’s more important—the ability to continue to do business.
 For that, you need both data redundancy, as well as alternate network connectivity.
 Otherwise, you still have a single point of failure.
 You have nothing to rely on should it fail.

 And in today’s world, failure isn’t an option.

 Data backup and redundancy is a full-time concern.
-Successful companies both big and small turn that responsibility over to their IT managed services provider.
-These professionals take on the responsibility of ensuring crucial data backup services, as well as threat surveillance and instituting redundancy plans that sustain continuity of service.
-If they do their job, your business simply won’t ever “go down.”
+Successful companies, both big and small, turn that responsibility over to their IT managed services provider.
+These professionals take on the responsibility of ensuring crucial data backup services and threat surveillance and instituting redundancy plans that sustain service continuity.
+If they do their job, your business won’t ever “go down.”

 Keeps Your Data Safe